Get tasty recipes delivered to your inbox! Sign up now

 Coconut Pecan Granola Clusters

-Packed with healthy fats, plus fiber-rich oats, it’s the ideal snack to keep you energized throughout the day.
+Packed with healthy fats from coconut oil and pecans, plus fiber-rich oats, these clusters are the ideal snack to keep you energized throughout the day.

 Vegan, Gluten Free